justinmklam/personal-blog/content/posts/2026/07/elytra-keyboard-review/index.md

 aliases:
 ---

-> Disclaimer: ElimKeys sent this keyboard to me for review.
-As always, all opinions are my own.
->
-> If you decide to purchase one, you can use my [referral link](https://elimkeys.com/?ref=ngemobbm) and coupon code `GLEEFULMOLE` for 3% off.

 Being in the ergonomic keyboard rabbit hole means that I spend a lot of time thinking about and trying different keyboards.
 Sadly, I realized that none of them are particularly easy to recommend to someone who's never used an ergonomic keyboard before, or to someone who doesn’t want it to become a hobby.

 A new keyboard company called ElimKeys recently reached out and asked if I wanted to try their newly released keyboard, the [Elytra](https://elimkeys.com/products/elytra).
 It appears to be a keyboard catered for people who want the main ergonomic benefit of a split keyboard without diving into the mental gymnastics of column stagger, layers, and getting strange looks by every person who walks by your desk.